Plant care and cultivation

 Golden pothos

-Golden pothos (Epipremnum aureum) is one of the most popular partial-shade indoor plants, especially for its climbing or hanging ability that can male it ideal for decoration.
+Golden pothos (Epipremnum aureum) is one of the most popular partial-shade indoor plants, especially for its climbing or hanging ability that can make it ideal for decoration.
 It doesn't need a lot of light, with about 4 hours per day of partial sun being sufficient.
-The photo shows and example of the variegation common to its leaves.
+The photo shows an example of the variegation common to its leaves.
+Additionally, golden pothos is renowned for its air-cleaning properties, effectively removing toxins such as formaldehyde and benzene from indoor air.

 The Best Partial-Shade Plants - Golden pothos